Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/04_Exercises_1.md

 ## Compilation of a program 1: A simple "Hello, world" program

+Four different implementations of a simple "Hello, World!" program are provided:

+-   `hello_world.c` is an implementation in C,
+-   `hello_world.cc` is an implemenatation in C++,
+-   `hello_world.f` is an implementation in Fortran using the fixed format source form,
+-   `hello_world.f90` is an implementation in Fortran using the more modern free format source form.

+Try to compile these programs using the programming environment of your choice.

+???
+Solution "Click to see the solution."
+    We'll use the default version of the programming environment, but in case you want to use a particular version, e.g., the 22.08 version, and want to be very sure that all modules are loaded correctly from the start you could consider using

+    ```
+    module load cpe/22.08
+    module load cpe/22.08
+    ```

+    So note that we do twice the same command as the first iteration does not always succeed to reload all modules in the correct version.
+Do not combine both lines into a single `module load` statement as that would again trigger the bug that prevents all modules to be reloaded in the first iteration.

+    The sample programs that we asked you to compile do not use the GPU.
+So there are three programming environments that we can use: `PrgEnv-gnu`, `PrgEnv-cray` and `PrgEnv-aocc`.
+All three will work, and they work almost the same.

+    Let's start with an easy case, compiling the C version of the program with the GNU C compiler.
+    For this all we need to do is

+    ```
+    module load PrgEnv-gnu
+    cc hello_world.c
+    ```

+    which will generate an executable named `a.out`.
+Of course it is better to give the executable a proper name which can be done with the `-o` compiler option:

+    ```
+    module load PrgEnv-gnu
+    cc hello_world.c -o hello_world.x
+    ```

+    Try running this program:

+    ```
+    ./hello_world.x
+    ```

+    to see that it indeed works.
+We did forget another important compiler option, but we'll discover that in the next exercise.

+    The other programs are equally easy to compile using the compiler wrappers:

+    ```
+    CC hello_world.cc -o hello_world.x
+    ftn hello_world.f -o hello_world.x
+    ftn hello_world.f90 -o hello_world.x
+    ```

 ## Compilation of a program 2: A program with BLAS